Insurance and reinsurance in Ireland: overview

 the law of the country of habitual residence of the policyholder.

 The continued evolution of the Solvency II Framework Directive remains the most talked about reform likely to affect Irish insurance undertakings.
 The slow development of any detailed legal rules in the Lamfalussy process (a four-level structure often used for European legislation in the financial services sector) is being blamed in some quarters for "paralysis by analysis" in insurance sector investment.
-The original proposed implementation date for Solvency II of 1 January 2014 will not now be met.
-At the time of writing, a revised implementation timetable has not yet been formalised but it has been reported that this is likely to be 1 January 2016 at the earliest.
-The insurance industry is encouraged to maintain its focus on the implementation of Solvency II.
+However, agreement has recently been reached on the Omnibus II Directive.
+This marks a crucial development in the implementation of Solvency II.
+At the time of writing, the revised implementation date is expected to be 1 January 2016.
+The insurance industry is encouraged to continue to take necessary steps to be prepared in advance of this date.

-The last two years has seen the introduction by the Central Bank of the Corporate Governance Code for Credit Institutions and Insurance Undertakings 2011, the revised Consumer Protection Code 2012 (see Question 21), the Corporate Governance Code for Captive Insurance and Captive Reinsurance Undertakings, the Minimum Competency Code and the implementation of the Fitness and Probity Regime.
-During 2013, the Central Bank is expected to closely supervise compliance with the rules and requirements introduced by the various codes of conduct and guidance through a number of themed reviews and inspections in the insurance and reinsurance industry.
+In recent years, the Central Bank has introduced the Corporate Governance Code for Credit Institutions and Insurance Undertakings 2011 (a revised version of the Code was published in December 2013 and will take effect on 1 January 2015), the revised Consumer Protection Code 2012 (see Question 21), the Corporate Governance Code for Captive Insurance and Captive Reinsurance Undertakings, the Minimum Competency Code and the implementation of the Fitness and Probity Regime.
+During 2014, the Central Bank is expected to continue to supervise ongoing compliance with the rules and requirements introduced by the various codes of conduct and guidance through a number of themed reviews and inspections in the insurance and reinsurance industry.
+Areas of particular focus for the Central Bank in 2014 are likely to include consumer protection and anti-money laundering compliance.

 At a European level, the EU Commission is undertaking a review of Directive 2002/92/EC on insurance mediation (Insurance Mediation Directive), which is likely to have a considerable effect on the regulation of brokers and intermediaries.
-During 2012, the Commission published a proposed amending directive to replace the current Insurance Mediation Directive and indicated that this is likely to be adopted by the European Parliament and the Council of the European Union in 2013, to take effect in 2015.
+The Commission has published a proposed amending directive to replace the current Insurance Mediation Directive (IMD2).
+IMD2 is currently expected to be adopted in 2014 and to come into force in member states in 2016.

-*With thanks to our colleagues, Gráinne Webb, April Gilroy, Aoife McCluskey and Gerry Thornton.
+*With thanks to our colleagues, Gráinne Webb, April McClements, Caroline O'Connor and Gerry Thornton.

 Main insurance/reinsurance trade organisations